dyazincahya/awesome-nativescript/README.md

 ### Advertising Plugins

 - [Google Mobile Ads](https://github.com/NativeScript/plugins/blob/main/packages/google-mobile-ads) - A plugin that allows you to monetize your NativeScript app by integrating the Google Mobile Ads SDK into the app.

+### Backend Service Plugins

+- [Appwrite](https://github.com/NativeScript/appwrite) - Is an open-source backend as a service server that abstract and simplify complex and repetitive development tasks behind a very simple to use REST API.
+- [Firebase](#firebase-plugins) - Modular Firebase 🔥 implementation for NativeScript.
+Supports both iOS & Android platforms for all Firebase services.
+- [Supabase](https://github.com/NativeScript/supabase) - ⚡️ Supabase for NativeScript: Start your project with a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, Storage, and Vector embeddings.
+- [AWS](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-aws-sdk) - It simplifies the process of integrating AWS services by providing language-specific APIs, making it easier for developers to build and deploy applications that leverage AWS resources.
+- [Couchbase](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-couchbase) - Is an embedded, NoSQL JSON Document Style database for your mobile apps.

 ### Reporting Plugins